kubernetes/community/contributors/devel/development.md

 ```sh
 ./hack/install-etcd.sh
 ```
+This script requires a minimum bash version of 4.2.
 This script will instruct you to make a change to your `PATH`.
 To make this permanent, add this to your `.bashrc` or login script: